Announcing: Transformative Landscapes Initiative

 -No new plastics pledge.
 Applying for Transformative Landscapes recognition constitutes a pledge to reduce, or at least to not increase plastics use in the landscape, for management or production purposes.

 -Plan to reduce or eliminate plastics for management or production purposes.
-(Gold, Submit plan)
+(Monarch, Submit plan)

--Use of multiple ecosystem types: forest, meadow, prairie, intensive gardens, wetland, hedgerows.
+-Use of multiple plant community or ecosystem types: forest, meadow, prairie, intensive gardens, wetland, hedgerows, etc.

 -Integration of wildlife habitat features, such as rockeries, brush piles, bat houses, native pollinator habitat.